Manuel Castells: Academic career

-In 1979, the University of California, Berkeley appointed him as Professor of Sociology, and Professor of City and Regional Planning.
-In 2001, he was a research professor at the UOC-Universitat Oberta de Catalunya (Open University of Catalonia), Barcelona.
-Then, in 2003, he joined the University of Southern California (USC) Annenberg School for Communication, as a professor of Communication and the first Wallis Annenberg-endowed Chair of Communication and Technology.
-Castells is a founding member of the USC Center on Public Diplomacy, and a senior member of the diplomacy center's Faculty Advisory Council and is a member of the Annenberg Research Network on International Communication.
+In 1979, Castells joined the University of California, Berkeley, as a professor of sociology and a professor of city and regional planning.

+In 2001, he was a research professor at the Open University of Catalonia in Barcelona.
+In 2003, he was appointed the inaugural Wallis Annenberg Chair of Communication and Technology at the University of Southern California's (USC) Annenberg School for Communication.
+He is a founding member of the USC Center on Public Diplomacy, a senior member of the diplomacy center's Faculty Advisory Council, and a member of the Annenberg Research Network on International Communication.
+He held the chair of network society at Fondation Maison des sciences de l'homme's Collège d’Études Mondiales in Paris (closed in 2020).

-Castells divides his residence between Spain and the US.
-Since 2008, he has been a member of the governing board of the European Institute of Innovation and Technology.
-He has been the minister of universities in Spain since January 2020 until December 2021.
+Castells lives between Spain and the United States.
+In 2008, he was appointed to the governing board of the European Institute of Innovation and Technology.
+He served as the minister of universities in Spain from January 2020 to December 2021.